A Simple Guide to Embroidery File Formats We Provide

 -

 Each file is named by design and format—so no need to guess which one is which.
+For example:

 Pro Tip: Save your files in a backup folder and keep the color chart handy for future reorders or production runs.